PAJOT-Basile/Snakemake_processing_of_short-read_data/README.md

 This folder contains all the standalone scripts and parameters to run the snakemake on several samples using the protocol from [J. Reeve et al](https://www.protocols.io/private/C9EE16909F3011EE839C0A58A9FEAC02).

-The folder contains two sub-folders and three scripts.
+The folder contains two sub-folders and four scripts.

 ## [Config_files](./config_files/) (directory)